abhilash242/CreditCardFraudDetection_1BM21AI005/README.md

     * Split the data into training and testing sets.

 2. **Model Training:**
-    * Train the Random Forest and XGBoost models on the training data.
+    * Trained the Random Forest and XGBoost models on the training data.
-    * Tune hyperparameters using techniques like Grid Search or Randomized Search to optimize model performance.
+    * Tuned hyperparameters using techniques like Grid Search or Randomized Search to optimize model performance.

 3. **Model Evaluation:**
-    * Evaluate the performance of both models on the test set using metrics such as:
+    * Evaluated the performance of both models on the test set using metrics such as:
         * **Accuracy**
         * **Precision**
         * **Recall**